AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 This topic uses the following naming conventions:

-- The main Magento database name is `magento` and its username and password are both `magento`
+- The main database name is `magento` and its username and password are both `magento`
 - The quote database name is `magento_quote` and its username and password are both `magento_quote`

    The quote database is also referred to as the _checkout_ database.